frees-io/freestyle/docs/src/main/tut/docs/fetch/README.md

 def fetchOne(x: Int): Fetch[Int] = Fetch(x)(OneSource)
 ```

-Let's start by creating a simple algebra for our application for printing messages in the screen:
+Let's start by creating a simple algebra for our application for printing messages on the screen:

 ```tut:book
 import freestyle._